HenintsoaHARINORO/Algorithms_Python/HashTables.md

 ##h(item)= item%(preassigned hash table)
 * When we want to search for an item ,we simply use the hash function to compute the slot name

+##Collision(clash):
+two items that would result in the same location
+* 44% 11 and 77%11